diepbp/Trau/README.md

 ```
 The folllowing options are avaiable:
 - -model: print satisfying assignments if the result is SAT
-- -doublecheck: use the S3P string solver to cross-check satisfying assignments produced by Trau
+- -doublecheck: use the S3P string solver to cross-check satisfying assignments produced by Trau.
+This option is available only on Ubuntu.
+- -language: specify the input langauge.
+Trau officially supports SMT2.0.
+SMT2.5 is under the development.
 - -grm grammarFile: specify a grammar file

 Running Example(s)